 Program administrators, program coordinators, and all tutor training/coordination, instructional, and student support staff must have a minimum of a bachelor's degree from an accredited postsecondary institution or equivalent foreign credential.
 Instructors who are teaching high school level mathematics (level E of the College and Career Readiness Standards for Adult Education) must have secondary math teaching certification or a bachelor's degree or higher that ensures knowledge of all content required in the Subject Specific Program Guidelines for PA Mathematics 7-12 certification.
-Early childhood education instructional staff in family literacy programs must have a bachelor's degree in a field related to early childhood, elementary, or secondary credential related to data management and use.
+Early childhood education instructional staff in family literacy programs must have a bachelor's degree in a field related to early childhood, elementary, or secondary education.
+Data quality specialists must have a bachelor's degree or a postsecondary credential related to data management and use.
 Individuals without the required credentials who were in these positions in a program funded by the division prior to the beginning of the current grant cycle will be grandfathered for the same position during this grant cycle.
 These individuals may not be promoted or transferred to other positions in the division-funded program that require a bachelor's degree without the required credential.